 The Picture Book Illustration e-Course

-During the 8-weeks, I’ll be sharing the process that I use when working on a story from generate ideas, designing character, developing a storyboard, all the way through to producing a final artwork.
-With weekly (video) lessons, printable resources, set projects that arrive in your inbox each Thursday (Auckland Time) for the duration of the course.
+During the 8-weeks, I’ll be sharing the process that I use when working on a story, from generating ideas, designing character/s, developing a storyboard, making a dummy book all the way through to producing a final artwork.
+Video lessons, printable resources and projects arrive in your inbox every Thursday for the duration of the course.

-You’re encouraged to pace yourself with the weekly topic however, if for whatever reason you find yourself falling behind, you’ll be able to revisit, rewatch and redo lessons as many times as you like, as well as having access to the online community.
+You’re encouraged to pace yourself with the weekly topic, however, if for whatever reason you find yourself falling behind, you’ll be able to revisit, rewatch and redo lessons as many times as you like.

 Will I complete a picture book by the end of the course?

-It can take me anywhere for 3-months to 3-years to illustrate a story, so I don’t expect anyone to finish a picture book in the 6-weeks.
-Instead, look at this course as an opportunity to get a real understanding of your story, to expand ideas, map out characters, develop a storyboard, to build your skillset and confidence as an illustrator and to connect with a like-minded community.
+It can take anywhere between 3-months and 3-years to illustrate a story, so I don’t expect anyone to finish a picture book in the 8-weeks.
+Instead, look at this course as an opportunity to get a real understanding of your story.
+To expand ideas, map out characters, develop a storyboard, to build your skill-set and confidence as an illustrator and to connect with a like-minded community.

 Do I need to draw like you?